bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 * The **Quick View** button
 * The product image

-So, if you would like to track the clicks on a specific product, in order to ensure you get a fully comprehensive look at shoppers’ interactions with a product, you will want to include a data attribute on each of these fields.
+So, if you would like to track the clicks on a specific product to ensure you get a fully comprehensive look at shoppers’ interactions with a product, you should include a data attribute on each of these fields.
 If a specific product possesses multiple data attributes, the data attribute that is closest to the product is the one that will track clicks, product impressions, or product views.

 Use plain HTML to implement data attributes in your store.
 To begin tracking, add data attributes to the HTML tags that are already present in your theme.